Insurance shield and document icons on a dark navy background

 Most insurance offices either maintain a physical fax machine or pay for an enterprise fax service.
 Both options have problems that do not match how insurance faxing actually works.

 Physical fax machines need a dedicated phone line, toner, maintenance, and desk space.
-When the machine jams or a transmission fails, there is no automatic retry.
+When the machine jams or a transmission fails, staff must investigate the outcome.
 You find out a fax did not go through when the carrier calls asking where your documents are.

 Pay-per-fax pricing solves this.
 You pay only when you actually send a fax.
 During a busy claims month, you send more and pay more.
 During a quiet month, you pay nothing.
-FaxDrop pricing starts at two free faxes per month with no account required.
+FaxDrop pricing starts at 2 free sends per month, up to 5 total pages each including the cover page, with no account required.

 How to Send Insurance Faxes Online

 FaxDrop works from any browser on any device.
 Open the site, upload your PDF or document, enter the recipient fax number, and send.
-The fax transmits in the background and you receive a delivery confirmation email with the timestamp and recipient number.
+The fax transmits in the background.
+Use the status page for updates.
+FaxDrop sends a status email when it has a supported outcome to report.

 For claims documentation that includes multiple files, like a proof of loss with photos and an adjuster report, use the free PDF merge tool to combine everything into a single document before faxing.
 Everything stays in your browser.
 No files are uploaded to a server during the merge.